Minimal presentations of gln-web categories: Introduction

 Finally, we give an integral presentation of $\mathfrak{gl}_n$-webs which is different from the ones in the literature.
 Whether this integral presentation also describes $\text{U}_{q}(\mathfrak{gl}_n) \text{-} \mathrm{\mathbf{fdMod}}_{S,S^*}$ is an open problem, but we show that our web category surjects onto this category.

+(In fact, we work in slightly greater generality, allowing e.g. any field with a transcendental parameter $q$.
+For example, working over a finite field instead of $\mathbb{C}$ and a generic variable $q$ is allowed.)

+For the reader familiar with \cite{TuVaWe-super-howe}, conceptually, our upward symmetric category is the red only part of the red-green calculus of that paper, but here we recast it as a standalone minimal presentation.

-\textbf{Acknowledgements.} We would like to thank Anna Beliakova, Sasha Kleshchev, Catharina Stroppel and Emmanuel Wagner for freely sharing ideas, patiently answering questions and helpful discussions.
+\textbf{Acknowledgements.} We would like to thank Anna Beliakova, Sasha Kleshchev, the referee, Catharina Stroppel and Emmanuel Wagner for freely sharing ideas, patiently answering questions and helpful discussions.

-G.L. would like to that MSRI for sponsoring a research stay during the program Quantum Symmetries where parts of the mathematics in this paper was discovered.
+G.L. would like to thank MSRI for sponsoring a research stay during the program Quantum Symmetries where parts of the mathematics in this paper were discovered.

-This paper is part of the first authors Ph.D. thesis at the Universit{\"a}t Z{\"u}rich, and the support of the Universit{\"a}t Z{\"u}rich during the years is gratefully acknowledged.
-None of us are at the University Z{\"u}rich anymore, but it was a great time!
+This paper is part of the first author's Ph.D. thesis at the Universit{\"a}t Z{\"u}rich, and the support of the Universit{\"a}t Z{\"u}rich over the years is gratefully acknowledged.
+None of us is at the Universit{\"a}t Z{\"u}rich anymore, but it was a great time!